Why Restful Self-Care Is So Important for Neurodivergent People

 Because neurodivergent brains process information differently, cognitive overload is common.

-If applicable, discuss potential workplace or academic accommodations with relevant people.
 Adjustments such as extended deadlines or modified work environments may also help.

 4. Sleep Difficulties